samiriff/Advanced-Lane-Line-Detection/writeup.md

 I used a combination of color and gradient thresholds to generate a binary image, as outlined in the `Thresholding` section of the notebook, which is divided into 3 parts:

- 1. Gradient Thresholding
+ 1. Gradient Thresholding:

-	 Using grayscale images, I used the Sobel Operator to calculate the gradients in the X and Y directions separately to identify pixels that fell within a given threshold.
+	 I used the Sobel Operator on grayscale images to calculate the gradients in the X and Y directions separately to identify pixels that fell within a given threshold.
 Then, I found the overall magnitude and direction of the gradient in both X and Y directions to identify pixels that fell within a given threshold.
 	 To identify the appropriate threshold values and kernel size, I made use of interactive sliders from the `IPyWidget` library, as shown below:

 	![interactive_slider_gradient_threshold][image5]